I believe that all children deserve to see images of themselves in the products they engage with from an early age.

-In my effort to find good quality black dolls, I purchased many samples to assess the quality that were available on the market.
+In my effort to find good quality black dolls, I purchased many samples to assess the quality that was available on the market.
 I read articles written by other interested parties expressing their concerns in other countries.

 I had collected many endearing samples of dolls.
-These were good quality, beautiful dolls that were invisible to the public, and I wanted little children to see themselves on the products they interact with in shops and stores.
+These were good quality, beautiful dolls that were invisible to the public, and I wanted little children to see themselves on the products they interact within shops and stores.

 I wanted visibility and choice!